pagkly/Zed/Investopedia3/Realized Gain.md

 Realized Gain
 ## What Is a Realized Gain?

 A realized gain results from selling an asset at a price higher than the original purchase price.
-It occurs when an asset is sold at a level that exceeds its [book value](https://www.investopedia.com/terms/b/bookvalue.asp) cost.
+It occurs when an asset is sold at a level that exceeds its [[book value]](https://www.investopedia.com/terms/b/bookvalue.asp) cost.

-While an asset may be carried on a [balance sheet](https://www.investopedia.com/articles/04/031004.asp) at a level far above cost, any gains while the asset is still being held are considered unrealized as the asset is only being valued at [fair market value](https://www.investopedia.com/terms/f/fairmarketvalue.asp).
-If selling an asset results in a loss, there is a [realized loss](https://www.investopedia.com/terms/r/realizedloss.asp) instead.
+While an asset may be carried on a [[balance sheet]](https://www.investopedia.com/articles/04/031004.asp) at a level far above cost, any gains while the asset is still being held are considered unrealized as the asset is only being valued at [[fair market value]](https://www.investopedia.com/terms/f/fairmarketvalue.asp).
+If selling an asset results in a loss, there is a [[realized loss]](https://www.investopedia.com/terms/r/realizedloss.asp) instead.

 ### Key Takeaways